All About 2 Stroke Engine Oils

 The Ash Additive

 Oils are either "low ash" or "no ash".
-The word ash is referring to the remaining residue from an oil additive that is one or more minerals (Calcium or Magnesium Phenate) that serve as dry lubricants (for the rings/cylinder and power valves) that can leave an ashey residue when the engine temperature is not high enough to burn it off.
+The word ash is referring to the remaining residue from an additive that is one or more minerals (Calcium or Magnesium Phenate) that serve as dry lubricants (for the rings/cylinder and power valves) that can leave an ashy residue when the engine temperature is not high enough to burn it off.
 So oils are rated as either "ashless" or are rated "low ash" which is either having less than .18% ash (FD rated), or as having .18% to .25% ash (TC/FB/FC rated).
 Most oils are TC/FB/FC rated which are made for "high heat" engines.
 What constitutes "high heat"?
 Air cooled engines, or high RPM engines (over 10K), or most small engines fit that category.
 But there is no definitive guideline other than looking at their spark plugs heat range which needs to match the engine heat to have their center electrode get hot enough to burn off combustion residue but not so hot as to cause pre-ignition.
 So for # 9 or 10 NGK spark plugs I would make sure the oil is a low ash oil for the extra protection it gives during high heat engine temperatures.
 This information is good to know for reducing engine wear and for reducing occurences of plug fouling.
 So if you want to foul plugs less often or make your rings last longer then I suggest you make sure you are using an oil that is correctly rated for your engine.

 Fuel/Oil Ratio

 Some oil manufacturers have known all along how to choose a ratio depending on oil characteristics and type engine use.
 But they have never shared that with us, probably to be free of liability.
-So I have come up with a system using the oil viscosities, max RPM, and type of engine cooling to be able to know a baseline amount of oil to use.
-But ony about half the available oils have their data revealed on the manufacturers websites.
+So I have come up with a system using the oil viscosities, # of NGK plug, and type of engine cooling to be able to know a baseline amount of oil to use.
+But only about half the available oils have their data revealed on the manufacturers websites.
 I do not recommend anyone buying oils without data because really you don't know what you're buying.
 They can call it 100% synthetic when in reality it is 30% synthetic (for example the Motul 710 2T claims to be 100% synthetic but it has 17% group 1 mineral oil according to its safety data sheet).
 There are no "oil cops" to punish them when they scam with lies.
 Additives do make a difference but not by a huge amount.
 All I go by is the oils data, not by any hype the manufacturers try to pour into my brain.
 I am no longer under their thumb of propaganda and if you read this long report you will be free also and can make smart choices for which oil and ratio you use.
 If the label says use from 20:1 to 50:1 you will no longer think What-The-Fuck?
 If they list the data on their site (or if you can get it by emailing them) then you can use my Oil Ratio Calculator to know a moderate amount of oil to use.

 Things to consider about each oil: